Konstantinos Fostiropoulos: Grants and awarded projects

-During his early career (1989-1993) Fostiropoulos was granted three times fellowships from the Max Planck Society for his fundamental research on the synthesis of fullerenes and their characterization.
+During his early career (1989–1993) Fostiropoulos was granted three times fellowships from the Max Planck Society for his fundamental research on the synthesis of fullerenes and their characterization.

-After his scientific come-back to physics in 2001 he was awarded and has been coordinating several German national (BMU, BMBF) as well as Greek-German bilateral (GSRT, BMBF) and EU funded projects ("GR-ELECT", "OrgaPVnet", "SOHyb", "OVPD") with total fund raising of more than eight Million €.
+After his scientific come-back to physics in 2001 he had been awarded and coordinated several German national (BMU, BMBF) as well as a Greek-German bilateral (GSRT, BMBF) and EU funded projects ("GR-ELECT", "OrgaPVnet", "SOHyb", "OVPD") with total fund raising of more than eight Million €.
 Moreover, he also participated in other international projects as a partner.